-Use as MCP server
+Use MCP

-The calculator on this site is also a Model Context Protocol server.
-Add the URL once to your AI assistant's config and the compute tool, the historic hardware data, and the curated algorithm list become native tools — no API key, no bootstrap fetch, no JSON-parsing boilerplate.
+This site also runs a Model Context Protocol server.
+The compute tool, historic hardware data, and curated algorithm list become native tools your assistant can call directly.

 Endpoint